I graduated from Bonds-Wilson High School in Charleston, South Carolina in 1972.

 I graduated with a BA in Spanish in 1976 from Louisiana Tech in Ruston, Louisiana.

-I earned a BA in Spanish Education in 1978 from Louisiana Tech in 1978.
+I earned a BA in Spanish Education in 1978 from Louisiana Tech.

 BA in Spanish education with a minor in English.